 - Check labelling requirements for footwear and textiles.

 - Understand changes to your VAT obligations and what it means to trade as a business from a non-EU country with regard to VAT, and read specific guidance on VAT on goods.

-Trade under EU rules will continue as normal until the transition period ends.
-A new trade agreement will lay down the final conditions for mobility and UK-EU trade in goods and (digital) services.
+The EU–UK Trade and Cooperation Agreement lays down the final conditions for mobility and UK-EU trade in goods and (digital) services.
 In addition, an adequacy decision on personal data, as well as a Security of Information Agreement will lay down the final conditions for UK-EU data flows.